 Seeking to help other young people to redirect their lives, Wes is committed to being a positive influence and to helping kids find the support they need to enact change.
 Pointing out that a high school student drops out every nine seconds, Wes says that public servants—the teachers, mentors and volunteers who work with our youth—are as imperative to our national standing and survival as are our armed forces.
 “Public service does not have to be an occupation,” he says, “but it must be a way of life.”

 Moore lives with his wife Dawn in New Jersey.

 Welcome Weekend Schedule of Events

-The Distinguished Lecture Committee has invited Bryan Stevenson to address our students
+The Distinguished Lecture Committee has invited Wes Moore to address our students

-This event will kick off of the new school year and all MTSU students, parents, alumni, faculty and staff are invited to attend.
+This event kicks off of the new school year and all MTSU students, parents, alumni, faculty and staff are invited to attend.

 Saturday, August 21, 2021